 Route: Iguacu Falls > Curitiba > Ilha do Mel > Sao Paulo > Paraty > Ihla Grande > Rio de Janiero

-You’ll find some of the best cities in South America lie in Brazil.
-The mammoth capital Sao Paulo is very popular with many backpacker.
+You’ll find that some of the best cities in South America are in Brazil.
+The mammoth capital, Sao Paulo, is very popular with many backpackers.

-You’ll need a good duration to be able to explore as Brazil is the largest country in South America.
+Pencil in a good length of time to explore as Brazil is the largest country in South America.
 Have you brushed up on your Portuguese already?

-I have gotten by with Spanish in some of Brazil’s best places and spend many hours travelling by bus and plane around the country.
+I have gotten by with Spanish in some of Brazil’s best places and spent many hours traveling by bus and plane around the country.

-Brazil is not for the light hearted or beginner backpacker I would say.
+I would say that Brazil is not for the light-hearted or beginner backpacker.

-Hence why I invite you to consider it as part of your South America backpacking itinerary.
+This is why I invite you to consider it as part of your South American backpacking itinerary.

 Best Accommodation in South America

-Before you start planning a trip to South America I suggest you do a little research on the types of accommodation will suit you best.
+Before you start planning a trip to South America, I suggest you do a little research on the types of accommodation that will suit you best.

-If you only have 3 weeks in South America then maybe your accommodation strategy for would be different.
+If you only have three weeks in South America, then maybe your accommodation strategy would be different.

-Or if you are backpacking on an itinerary of 6 months then you’ll need to learn how to mix it up.
+Or if you are backpacking on an itinerary of six months, then you’ll need to learn how to mix it up.

 In my Smart Travel guide, I talk more about my accommodation strategy for Latin America.

 It’s best to try one of the many types of accommodation South America has to offer to get a full 360 experience.

-The most poplar is hostels which you can get for free if you know how.
+The most popular is hostels, which you can get for free if you know-how.

 Preparing for your Trip

-Starting your South America itinerary without much travel experience?
+Are you starting your South American itinerary without much travel experience?

 Don’t worry!
 I assure you that you’re going to meet many people doing the same type of travel.

-Thinking of doing something unique?
-Like glamping in the Peruvian Amazon, don’t be surprised if you find someone with similar interests.
+Are you thinking of doing something unique?
+Like glamping in the Peruvian Amazon?
+Don’t be surprised if you find someone with similar interests.

 A good travel insurance plan should give you that peace of mind.

-There’s more than 1 reason why Travel Insurance is important to consider whilst planning your South America travel routes.
+There’s more than one reason why Travel Insurance is important to consider while planning your South America travel routes.

 Below I’m going to list some of the things to consider: